 First, turn to food.
 Some good food sources for vitamin D include:

-— Dairy products and non-dairy milks, all of which are usually fortified with vitamin D. A cup of 2% cow’s milk provides 15% of the vitamin D children and adults need daily.
+— Fortified dairy products and non-dairy milks.
+These products are usually fortified with vitamin D. A cup of 2% cow’s milk provides 15% of the vitamin D children and adults need daily.
 For non-dairy milks, a cup will provide 13% to 18% of an adult’s RDA for vitamin D.

 — Eggs.
 One egg has 6% of the RDA for vitamin D.

 — Liver.
 Three ounces of liver provides 5% of the RDA for vitamin D.

 — Mushrooms.
 While mushrooms are a potential vitamin D source, the amount of vitamin D they have increases if they’ve been exposed to UV light in the growing process.
 For instance, a half-cup of portabello mushrooms has just 1% of the RDA of vitamin D, but when exposed to UV light, that spikes to 120%, according to the Mushroom Council.
 Look on the packaging for a note that indicates the mushrooms have been treated with UV light.
 Similarly, dried mushrooms are higher in vitamin D than fresh.

 — Other fortified foods.
 Orange juice and cereals are commonly fortified with vitamin D and can help you meet your needs.
 One regular-sized serving of cereal usually provides 10% of the daily value needed of vitamin D.